 TITLE IV, PART A

-Title IV, Part A is part of the Every Student Succeeds Act (ESSA), signed into law in 2015.
-Newly authorized under Title IV, Part A is the Student Support and Academic Enrichment Grant (SSAE).
+Title IV, Part A (Title IV-A) is part of the Every Student Succeeds Act (ESSA), signed into law in 2015.

 1. Provide students with access to a well-rounded education